PTAssembler Documentation

 Note that you can use this option to override any multiplier information contained in the EXIF data.
 For example, some cameras report an incorrect value in the EXIF data.
 Similarly, when using a teleconverter on some cameras, the value reported for focal length multiplier is no longer correct.
 Using this option, you can force PTAssembler to use a specific value for focal length multiplier, regardless of whether the images contain enough EXIF data to allow PTAssembler to compute it automatically, or whether the information is correct or not.

 • m-line extra parameters.
-Specify any extra parameters that should be passed to PTStitcher on the m-line.
+Specify any extra parameters that should be passed to the stitcher on the m-line.
 These parameters will be appended to the m-line that PTAssembler creates.
-This can be useful when using alternate or experimental versions of Pano Tools that require additional parameters to be passed via the m-line.
+(This can be useful when using alternate or experimental versions of Panorama Tools that require additional parameters to be passed via the m-line.)

 • Checking 'Use Control Points'...
 If selected, the checkboxes next to the yaw, pitch and roll parameters are selected/deselected when changes are made to the entries in the 'Use Control Points From' box on the Step 4 screen.